caseyslaught/simple-arcgis-wrapper/README.md

 ## Prerequisites

-First you will need an ArcGIS Online account and an app registered on the Developer portal.
+First you will need an ArcGIS Online account.
+If you plan on using token authentication, rather than a username and password, you will need an app registered on the Developer portal.

-Then you will need to know a thing or two about ArcGIS lingo.
+Then you will need to know a thing or two about ArcGIS.
 ### Feature service:
 - "Feature services allow you to serve features over the Internet and provide the symbology to use when displaying the features."
 - A feature service can store many feature layers.